couchrest/couchrest/README.md

 CouchRest is designed to make a simple base for application and framework-specific object oriented APIs.
 CouchRest is Object-Mapper agnostic, the parsed JSON it returns from CouchDB shows up as subclasses of Ruby's Hash.
 Naked JSON, just as it was mean to be.

-**Note: CouchRest only support CouchDB 0.9.0 or newer.
-Some features requires CouchDB 0.10.0 or newer.**

-## Important Upgrade Notice

-### 2011-04-04: Time#to_json no longer overwritten!

-Now sticking to JSON standard format.
-Ensure you views using Time will be ordered correctly after upgrade!
+## CouchDB Version

+Tested on latest stable release (1.6.X), but little has changed in the last few year and should work on older versions.
+Also known to work fine on [Cloudant](http://cloudant.com).

-## Easy Install
+## Install

     $ sudo gem install couchrest

-## Relax, it's RESTful

-CouchRest rests on top of a HTTP abstraction layer using by default Heroku’s excellent REST Client Ruby HTTP wrapper.

 ## Modelling

-For more complete modelling support based on Rails 3's ActiveModel, please checkout CouchRest's sister project: [CouchRest Model](https://github.com/couchrest/couchrest_model).
+For more complete modelling support based on ActiveModel, please checkout CouchRest's sister project: [CouchRest Model](https://github.com/couchrest/couchrest_model).

-## Extended Document

-As of May 2010 support for the popular CouchRest::ExtendedDocument mixin has been moved to its own gem: [couchrest_extended_document](http://github.com/couchrest/couchrest_extended_document).

-If you're starting a new project however, we recommend you use the more actively maintained [CouchRest Model](https://github.com/couchrest/couchrest_model) project, supported by the same team of developers.

 ## Running the Specs